yamcs/yamcs/docs/server-manual/general/architecture.rst

 In the diagram above, there are some components that have a build symbol; these is where we expect mission specific functionality to be added:

- * new data links have to be implemented if the connection to the target system uses a protocol that is not part of Yamcs.
+ * new data links have to be implemented if the connection to the target system uses a protocol that is not implemented in Yamcs.
  * packet pre-processor and command post-processor are componenets where the user can implement some specific TM/TC headers, time formats etc.
  * the Mission Database (MDB) contains the description of telecommands and telemetry and is entirely mission specific.
  * user defined streams can implement command routing or basic operations on packets (e.g. extracting CLCW from a TM packet).